rei/rei-cedar-docs/docs/foundation/design-tokens/README.md

 ## How to Use Tokens

 ### For Designers
-- A base requirement for accessing Cedar tokens and using them in designs and wireframes is that you are able to use Sketch version 53.2
+- A base requirement for accessing Cedar design tokens and using them in designs and wireframes is that you are able to use Sketch version 53.2
 - Toolkits are platform specific.
 If designing for the web, use the UI Web Toolkit
-- Tokens are available in Cedar’s UI Toolkit and found on the Tokens page
+- Design Tokens are available in Cedar’s UI Toolkit and found on the Design Tokens page
-- When using tokens, it’s your responsibility to pass the entire token name to the developer during the design hand-off process—this can be through automated or manual methods
+- When using design tokens, it’s your responsibility to pass the entire design token name to the developer during the design hand-off process—this can be through automated or manual methods

 <br>

 ### For Developers
-A base requirement for using Cedar tokens is that you are able to consume and maintain packages through the following development processes:
+A base requirement for using Cedar design tokens is that you are able to consume and maintain packages through the following development processes:
 - Web consumers:
   - Your project can compile CSS variables
   - You can import NPM packages
-- Native iOS consumers using CocoaPods
+- Native iOS:
-- Android consumers using Android package manager
+  - You can import CocoaPods

 #### Install